hasansezertasan/openapipages/README.md

 ### Alternatives

 Here is another pull request made to the [FastAPI] repo.
-It brings [Scalar] support, but it's not approved/merged yet and we can think it will stay that way thanks to the previous PR.
+It brings [Scalar] support, but it's not approved/merged yet and we think it will stay that way thanks to the previous PR.

 - [feat: add scalar integration (additional alternative to Swagger UI/Redoc) by marclave · Pull Request #10674 · tiangolo/fastapi](https://github.com/tiangolo/fastapi/pull/10674)